birkin/iip_student_dev_notes/notes.md

 - goal: master always works, even if not complete

+- reminded them to check with G. re her upcoming presentation dates -- if they want to check out a branch on their server

 - showed github [releases](https://github.com/Brown-University-Library/iip_smr_web_project/releases)
     - noted one approach: to make releases reflect versions of working code put into production
     - noted benefit: easy to find working version to revert to if things go south